xaviero98-stack/Kubernetes/Project/README.md

 # Trino client

-Now we just have to **download** the trino client and **put it in a folder** like that:
+Now we just have to **download** the trino client and **put it in a folder** like that (easily found in google, just type this name you see on the image, it's in Maven too):

 <img width="1242" height="577" alt="image" src="https://github.com/user-attachments/assets/1e14f76b-6fd1-4f22-bf3b-66bf8c8ac4ca" />

-I have more things but they are not necessary.
+I have more things on the directory but they are not necessary.
 We will now open a Powershell and go to this directory, inside it we run the next command:

 ```sh